 - 1 small carrot, chopped

 - 1 cup grape tomatoes, sliced in half

 - 3 ounces goat cheese, crumbled

-- Preheat the oven to 450°F. Toss the zucchini, squash, pepper, sweet onion, mushrooms and carrot in 2 tablespoons of olive oil.
+- In a mixing bowl, toss the zucchini, squash, pepper, sweet onion, mushrooms and carrot in 2 tablespoons of olive oil.

 - While the vegetables are roasting, prepare the ancient grains according to the package instructions.

 - Transfer the cooked ancient grain mixture to a large bowl.